 Google Search Console Page Indexing Report

-In Google Search Console, there is a ‘Page Indexing’ section that reports on reasons why pages have not been indexed when Google crawled your website.
+In Google Search Console, there is a ‘Page Indexing’ section that reports on reasons why URLs have not been indexed when Google crawled your website.

-Now, although there are many reasons why Google does not index pages when crawling your website, I am going to focus on the ones that relate to duplicate content and how canonical tags are used.
+Although there could be many reasons why Google does not index a page when crawling your website, this section focuses on reasons that relate to duplicate content and how canonical tags can resolve them.

 What Does an ‘Alternate Page with Proper Canonical Tag’ Mean?

 “Alternate Page with Proper Canonical Tag” is not always an issue!
 This is reporting the URLs that are not indexed because they contain a canonical tag.
-It would be best practice to review the URLs in this report to make sure that they truly need a canonical tag and should not be indexed.
+It might be a good idea to review the URLs in this report to make sure that they truly need a canonical tag.

 How to Fix an ‘Alternate Page with Proper Canonical Tag’

-If an alternate page with a proper canonical tag is not performing as expected or if issues arise, consider the following steps:
+If an alternate page with a proper canonical tag is not performing as expected, consider the following steps:

 - Review Canonical URLs: